Meet Neil Patel, MD, Neurologist, Brain Injury Specialist at Neura Health

 Neura members can now hold video appointments with Dr. Neil Patel.
 If you'd like to book an appointment, start your Neura trial membership today!

-Dr. Patel is a fierce advocate for concussion awareness and education.
-He believes in early intervention and a proactive approach to recovery.
-"The brain is incredibly resilient," he emphasizes.
-"With the right support and treatment, we can help you get back to doing the things you love."
+Dr. Patel is a fierce advocate for concussion education and early intervention.
+“The brain is incredibly resilient,” he emphasizes.
+“With the right support and treatment, we can help patients get back to doing what they love.”
+From youth athletes to retired professionals, he works with individuals at every level to ensure safe and effective recovery.

-Book a visit with him today and discover how he can help you on your journey to optimal brain health.
+Book a visit today and discover how he can help you optimize your health, recover from injury, and perform at your best.

 Video Transcript: